 This course surveys the history of photography from the medium's invention in the 1830s to the present.
-Key issues will include the way photography functions as documentary evidence, demonstrates technological innovation, and is used as a means for artistic creativity.
-The role of digital imagery, social media, and the internet will also be addressed.
-Through lectures, critical readings, class presentations and discussions, students will develop a comprehensive understanding of the history of the medium within specific historical and cultural contexts.
-Emphasis will be given to the social history of photography in an international context.
+Key issues include the way photography functions as documentary evidence, demonstrates technological innovation, and is used as a means for artistic creativity.
+The role of digital imagery, social media and the internet also is addressed.
+Through lectures, critical readings, class presentations and discussions, students develop a comprehensive understanding of the history of the medium within specific historical and cultural contexts.
+Emphasis is given to the social history of photography in an international context.
 This counts toward the after 1800 time requirement for the major.
 Prerequisite: ARHS 111.